 Following the conduct of investigations into cases of examination malpractice detected during the conduct of the examination, the 32nd Meeting of the Final Awards and Examiners’ Appointment Committee for the BECE held on 22nd February 2022, approved:

-- Cancellation of the Subject Results of 138 candidates for the offence of either bringing in foreign materials into the examination hall or colluding with other candidates;
+- Cancellation of the Subject Results of 138 candidates for the offense of either bringing in foreign materials into the examination hall or colluding with other candidates;

-- Cancellation of the Entire Results of 46 candidates for the offence of either sending mobile phones into the examination hall or impersonation;
+- Cancellation of the Entire Results of 46 candidates for the offense of either sending mobile phones into the examination hall or impersonation;

 - Withholding of the Subject Results of 148 candidates and the Entire Results of 109 candidates pending the conclusion of investigations into various cases of alleged examination malpractice.